11 Must-Have Beauty Superfoods

 A scoop of green nutrient powder mixed with a glass of water is a great way to start the day and make my system more alkaline and less acidic.
 I created my EVOLUTION_18 Superfood Powder with a blend of over 30 fruits and vegetables, including chlorella, broccoli, kale, spinach, green cabbage, and parsley.
 This powder also has prebiotic fiber, collagen, and a blend of healthy fats from coconut oil, avocaod oil, and flaxseed oil.

 ORGANIC WHEY POWDER

 This super-clean protein is a go-to for me.
 I put it in a shaker bottle with water or coconut or almond milk.
 I also make a mean protein-filled hot cocoa with chocolate whey, coconut milk, cacao, cinnamon, and a sprinkle of ground red pepper for kick.
-My EVOLIUTION_18 Afternoon Chocolate checks all the boxes.
+My EVOLIUTION_18 Energizing Chocolate checks all the boxes.

 Great for digestion and vitality, peppermint is a refreshing touch when infused in water, sprinkled on fruit, or blended into smoothies.

 The majority of my diet is vegetables.
 I eat a ton of salads, raw veggies as snacks, and steamed vegetables as sides.
 I add frozen spinach and kale (both filled with antioxidants and fiber) to my morning smoothies.
 I also drink green juice when I need an afternoon pick-me-up— it works better than caffeine.

 Water is a game changer for your body, brain, and beauty.
 Your skin looks more plump and fresh when you are hydrated.
 Water also flushes out toxins, which seriously improves the appearance of your skin.